Keri Hehn

 Keri Hehn (born May 13, 1981) is an American swimmer.
 Hehn is originally from Fargo, North Dakota, but now lives in Los Angeles and swims for the Trojan Swim Club under coach Dave Salo.
 Away from swimming, Hehn is a full-time public relations professional.

-At the 2009 US National Championships and World Championship Trials, Hehn placed second in the 200m breaststroke, earning a place to compete at the 2009 World Aquatics Championships in Rome.
-In Rome, Hehn placed ninth in the 200m breaststroke with a time of 2:23.30, just missing out on a place in the final.
+At the 2009 US National Championships and World Championship Trials, Hehn was placed second in the 200m breaststroke, earning a place to compete at the 2009 World Aquatics Championships in Rome.
+In Rome, Hehn was placed ninth in the 200m breaststroke with a time of 2:23.30, just missing out on a place in the final.